SAP-archive/teched2020-DAT263/exercises/ex1/README.md

   ![](./images/browseConnections.png)

 3. Select the ```device_performance``` directory.
-This directory contains all of the source .csv files we will be appending in the next section of this exercise.
+This directory contains all of the source .csv files that we will be appending in the next section of this exercise.

   ![](./images/directory_device_performance.png)